 The perfect InMail subject line is a two-parter, meaning you can use the name of someone who is a connection of both you and your target.
 You need to create an exciting opener that will mention your mutual connection and how networking can help both of you get things done more efficiently together!
 This way, you can quickly establish trust because the subject clarifies that you aren’t a stranger or a spammer.
 And the candidate will be more likely to read your message and even respond.

 As humans, we all look forward to what people have to say about our opinions.
 Nowadays, most people publish their articles in the form of blog posts.
 To use this subject line, you’ll have to research your prospect and find a recent blog post under their name.
 This is your opportunity to cut through the noise and get noticed by mentioning it in your InMail subject line when reaching out to the candidate.

 A Hack That Supercharged Our Sales by 30% in Two Weeks

 In this subject line, you suggest that you know an exclusive hack that can help the InMail candidate boost their sales.
 But remember that to use this subject line, you must know a unique sales hack that actually works.

 6 Tips to Supercharge Your LinkedIn InMail Response Rate

 Set a Goal for Each InMail

-Many people forget that InMails are not just used as an opportunity for sales but also networking or career advancement – or maybe even all of these at once?
+Many people forget that InMails are not just used as an opportunity for sales but also for networking or career advancement.
+Perhaps, even all of these at once?
 But to begin with, you have to gauge the interest of your target candidate.
 Write a casual message that doesn’t include any sales pitches or direct requests for help.

 Write a Solid Subject Line